Windows 11/10 AppData folder includes the following sub-folders – Roaming, Local & LocalLow. This post explains what they are and their functions.

 This LocalLow folder contains data that can’t move.
 Besides, it also has a lower level of access.
 For example, if you’re running a web browser in a protected or safe mode, the app will only access data from the LocalLow folder.
 Moreover, the LocalLow folder is not created on the second computer.
 Therefore, any applications that access the LocalLow folder may fail.

 The Roaming folder is a type of folder that can be readily synchronized with a server.
 Its data can move with user’s profile from PC to PC — like when you’re on a domain you can easily log into any computer and access its favorites, documents, etc. For instance, if you sign into a different PC on a domain, your web browser favorites or bookmarks will be available.
 This is one of the main advantages of Roaming profile in a company.
-The user profile data (copy to server), the custom data is always available regardless of any system the employee uses.
+The user profile data (copy to the server), the custom data is always available regardless of any system the employee uses.

 ProgramData folder contains global application data that is not user-specific and is available to all users on the computer.
 Any global data is put in here.